KNKalinin/hotel-cancellations-neuralnetwork/README.md

 In a previous post, a support vector machine (SVM) was used to predict whether a customer that had made a hotel booking would ultimately cancel or not.

-Through building the models on the training set and then validating them against a separate test set, the AUC score came in at **0.74**.
+Through building the models on the training set (H1) and then validating them against a separate test set (H2), the AUC score came in at **0.74**.

 The purpose of this follow up article is to determine whether a neural network built using Keras demonstrates higher accuracy in predicting hotel cancellations for the test set.
 In other words, can a higher AUC be achieved by using a neural network instead of an SVM?